kubedb/cli/docs/setup/README.md

 Setup contains instructions for installing the KubeDB to work with database objects.

 - [Install KubeDB](/docs/setup/install.md).
 Installation instructions for KubeDB.
 - [Uninstall KubeDB](/docs/setup/uninstall.md).
-Instructions for uninstallating KubeDB.
+Instructions for uninstalling KubeDB.
 - Developer Guide
   - [Overview](/docs/setup/developer-guide/overview.md).
 Outlines everything you need to know from setting up your dev environment to how to build and test KubeDB.
   - [Release process](/docs/setup/developer-guide/release.md).
 Steps for releasing a new version of KubeDB.